 Lyme Disease Prevention Methods

-White-tailed deer are the most common carriers of ticks; and this is why homeowners should consider installing a 7.5-8' foot tall deer fence.
-The benefits of deer fencing outweigh the initial cost including: tick disease prevention; pet protection against wildlife encounters; and garden protection against deer damage.
+White-tailed deer are the most common carriers of ticks in the United States; and this is why homeowners should consider installing a 7.5-8' foot tall deer fence to rid deer from landscapes.
+The benefits of deer fencing outweigh the initial cost including: tick disease prevention; pet protection against wildlife encounters; and garden protection against wildlife damage.

 Gardeners can plant deer-resistant flowers and herbs in the yard and apply tick sprays and deer repellents to the yard to also rid deer from lawns.

 When outside, individuals are encouraged to wear [bright] long-sleeve clothing to easily spot ticks; spray tick repellents along their ankles; and perform thorough tick-checks directly after playtime.
 Outdoor enthusiasts should carry tick remover tools with them in case they discover ticks during hiking and camping trips.